By Dr. John Molinari and Peri Nelson

 Q: I work in a large, busy practice where more than 200 patients are seen per day.
 It is difficult to get everyone on the same page in terms of infection control policies and procedures.
 There are a lot of team members cutting corners because we are so busy.
 We don’t have a set system and this concerns me.
 What do you suggest?

-A: Having a documented infection control program is critical for any practice, large or small.
+A: Having a documented infection control program is key for any practice, large or small.
 The key point is that all employees must adhere to clear guidelines that are written down, taught, and periodically reviewed as a team.
 When infection control procedures are improperly completed, it increases the risk of disease transmission.
 Have a meeting with personnel, discussing ways to complete tasks in an organized and efficient fashion, using products and equipment that work properly.
 If any confusion exists amongst team members, clarify as a group and periodically spot check that policies are being followed.

 Dr. John Molinari and Peri Nelson train dental professionals worldwide on Infection control products and procedures.
 The course “What’s Bugging The Dentist?” is a popular hands-on, interactive program designed to assist in the selection, assessment, and use of infection control products in practice.
 Contact [email protected] to schedule your event.